This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 };

-Communication between the Container and Extensions
+Communication between the container and extensions

-- Routing to another page
+- Navigating to another page

-- Pushing global notifications
+- Showing global notifications

 - Showing the error page